msham3a/msham3a/README.md

 - 👋 Hi, I’m Mohamed Shamaa
 - 👀 I’m interested in building mobile applications and web development.
-- 🌱 I’m currently learning to develop cross platform applications and learning to build websites.
+- 🌱 I’m currently learning to develop cross platform applications and to build websites.
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...